 6. Plaintiff made written demand upon Defendant for payment of the Account more than 30 days prior to filing this lawsuit.
 7. All documents attached to the petition are true copies of the original documents.
 8. All signatures on attachments to the petition are genuine.
 9. Matters stated in the documents attached to the petition are accurate.
 10. Plaintiff should recover judgment as requested in its petition filed herein.
 11. Neither Defendant, nor Obligor has a claim, offset or credit against Plaintiff.
 12. Defendant was properly served with the petition and Plaintiff's Requests For Admission on the date indicated in the return of citation.
 13. Venue is proper in this court.
 14. The court has jurisdiction over Defendant and the subject matter of this suit.
 DOCUMENT REQUEST 1.
 All invoices and statements of account received by Defendant from Plaintiff.
 2. All calculations relating to the balance due Plaintiff.
 3. All communication to or from Defendant, including emails, relating to Guaranty or the Account.
 4. All written or electronic communication between Defendant and any other party to this suit.
 5. All emails between Plaintiff and Defendant.
 6. All documents relating to every offset, credit, or claim against Plaintiff.
 7. All reports of experts which may be called to testify in this cause.
 8. All computations, charts, and visual aids relating to the transactions between the parties.
 9. All Documents relating to the Guaranty and Account.
-10. Obligor's books and records as they relate to Plaintiff.
-11. Defendant's accounts payable records relating to Defendant's account with Plaintiff.

 12. Obligor's accounts payable records relating to Defendant's account with Plaintiff.

+Defendant's accounts payable records relating to Defendant's account with Plaintiff.